Williams College, American Studies

 |Location:||Massachusetts, United States|

 American Studies at Williams is a small but vibrant program with a diverse faculty and dynamic and engaged majors, whose numbers are growing.
 Created in 1940, it is one of the oldest American Studies programs in the country and has been at the forefront at Williams in teaching courses that foreground issues of race and racism, class, gender/sexuality, globalization, diaspora, among others.
-The hire will join three other Asian Americanists at the college and will have a hand in hiring a junior tenure-track Asian Americanist the following year.
-We are especially interested in candidates from historically under-represented groups, candidates whose scholarship and teaching enrich the diversity and intellectual vibrancy of our academic communities, and candidates who have experience working effectively with diverse student populations.
+We especially welcome applications from members of groups traditionally under-represented in the field and those who have had experience working with diverse student populations.

-All offers of employment are contingent on completion of a background check.
-Further information is available at: http://dean-faculty.williams.edu/prospective-faculty/background-check-policy/.
+All offers of employment are contingent upon completion of a background check.
+Further information is available at:

-Williams is a coeducational liberal arts college located in the Berkshires of western Massachusetts.
-The college has built its reputation on the teaching and scholarship of its faculty and on the academic excellence of its approximately 2000 students.
-Please visit the Williams website (http://williams.edu).
-Beyond meeting fully its legal obligations for non-discrimination, Williams is committed to building a diverse and inclusive community where members from all backgrounds can live, learn, and thrive together.
+Please visit the Williams College website (http://www.williams.edu).
+Beyond meeting fully its legal obligations for non-discrimination, Williams College is committed to building a diverse and inclusive community where members from all backgrounds can live, learn, and thrive.

 |Primary Category:||American History / Studies